5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ##  Hardware Requirements

-The SD-Core installation requires the following prerequisites
+The IOSMCN-Core installation requires the following prerequisites

 - 4 Cores